chanhaosheng/myrepo/README.md

 - No need to dockerise where it is not instructed specifically
 - Need to write the duration into column `duration`
 - No intermediary step required to transfer processed `cv-valid-dev` from `asr` to `deployment-design` data folder.
 Manual step done.

+## TODO
+- Resolve search `Cannot read properties of undefined ...` error and resolve non-showing filter function
+- Transcribe whole dataset.
+Currenly only extract a subset of 500 to csv.